-The Admissions and Records Office, located on the first floor of the Student Services Building, is the gateway to Citrus College.
-The office processes academic petitions, applications for admission, graduation/certificate applications, grades, registration, residency, transcripts and enrollment verifications.
+The Admissions and Records Program, located on the first floor of the Student Services Building, is the gateway to Citrus College.
+The program processes academic petitions, applications for admission, graduation/certificate applications, grades, registration, residency, transcripts and enrollment verifications.

-The Admissions and Records Office is the official custodian of student records, which include but are not limited to demographic information, academic history, and data mandated by the California Community Colleges Chancellor’s Office and other government agencies.
+The Admissions and Records Program is the official custodian of student records, which include but are not limited to demographic information, academic history, and data mandated by the California Community Colleges Chancellor’s Office and other government agencies.

-Citrus College is a member of the Western State Conference and Southern California Football Alliance.
+Citrus College is a member of the Western State Conference and Southern California Football Association.
 Intercollegiate sports include basketball, football, golf, cross country, water polo, soccer, baseball, softball, swimming and volleyball.
 In accordance with Equity in Athletics Disclosure Act of 1994, for information concerning Citrus College intercollegiate athletic programs contact the Citrus College athletic director.

 Competitive Athletics Eligibility

-All athletes prior to their first season of competition at Citrus College must have official high school and college transcripts on file in the Admissions and Records Office to receive final eligibility certification.
+All student-athletes prior to their first season of competition at Citrus College must have official high school and college transcripts on file in the Admissions and Records Office to receive final eligibility certification.
 The California Community College Athletic Association governs Citrus College’s athletic eligibility rules.
-To be eligible, a student athlete must:
+To be eligible, a student-athlete must:

 - Enroll in a minimum of 12 units during participation in a sport.
 Nine of these units must be in academic courses.
 Class attendance is required.

 - In order to be eligible and remain eligible a student athlete has to successfully complete at least 6 units during the preceding academic term in which the student is enrolled as full-time student with a cumulative 2.0 GPA.

-- Second-season student athletes must pass 24 semester units, 18 of which must be in academic courses, before participating in the same sport.
+- Second-season student-athletes must pass 24 semester units, 18 of which must be in academic courses, before participating in their second season of sport.
 A 2.0 GPA (cumulative) is required.

 Student-athletes who transfer and have participated in intercollegiate athletics at another college are required to: